nearbeach/NearBeach/docs/setup-dev-environment/setup_development_environment.rst

 Setup Development Environment
 =============================

+..
+Warning:: Current instructions are not working.
+Will fix as an URGENT task

 These instructions will help you install a development environment.
 Setup is slightly different to a production environment.